 The Google Sandbox (a temporary name) is a concept which is used for brand new websites only.
 If a site suddenly gets a large number of ordinary links, they are put in a sandbox, which means they are temporarily out of the top pages.

 Google runs the update on a specific day.
 Then it will gradually push out that impact over 10-15 days or so throughout the month.
 The cycle repeats every month.

 85. Overuse of Bold, Italic and other emphasis

 Bold tags are often given additional weight compared to the rest of the content.
 However, if you make your whole content (or major part) bold or italic, you could get penalized for “spammy activities”.

 86. Reconsideration Request

 The webmaster can send a reconsideration request in case of manual action.
-Within 2-3 week, Google replies whether the penalty is revoked or not.
-However, a lot of webmasters say that they haven’t seen any change in traffic behavior even after the penalty is revoked.
+Within 2-3 weeks, Google replies to whether the penalty was revoked or not.
+However, a lot of webmasters say that they haven’t seen any change in traffic behavior even after the penalty was revoked.

 87. Number of Pages Linked

 This is the number of pages linking to your site.
 Whether links come from the same domain or from different sources, they matter.